plmrry/pathway-viz/For Biovis 2016/markdown/body_text_v2.md

 Researchers who work with pathway data are confronted with a number of challenges.
 Pathway files may contain hundreds or thousands of entities that are connected by a wide variety of relationship types.
-For instance, the \emph{BioPax} specification \hl{citation! http://www.biopax.org/release/biopax-level3-documentation.pdf} contains a ``Transport'' class, which is one of four types of ``Conversion'', which in turn is one of five different types of ``Interaction'', which, finally, is one of four types of ``Entity''.
+For instance, the *BioPax* specification \hl{citation! http://www.biopax.org/release/biopax-level3-documentation.pdf} contains a "Transport" class, which is one of four types of "Conversion", which in turn is one of five different types of "Interaction", which, finally, is one of four types of "Entity".
-The \emph{BioPax} schema is itself a reflection of the complexity of information that can exist within bio-chemical pathway datasets.
+The *BioPax* schema is itself a reflection of the complexity of information that can exist within bio-chemical pathway datasets.

 Participants in a pathway -- genes, proteins, and other molecules within a cell -- can act as inputs or outputs to multiple interactions, and the set of relationships between biochemical interactions inherently includes feedback loops and other complex relationships.
-Importantly, reactions and other interactions can have a ``cascading'' effect, where one interaction will inhibit or promote the effect of another.
+Importantly, reactions and other interactions can have a "cascading" effect, where one interaction will inhibit or promote the effect of another.
 Molecular activation pathways also have an inherently dynamic quality, which can limit the utility of static (i.e., non-interactive) graph representations \cite{kitano2002systems}.
 Understanding these complex and dynamic relationships while also enabling researchers to see higher order patterns is a significant challenge to modern bioinformatics research \cite{saraiya2005visualizing}.

 Pathway diagrams are used in two contexts: for the presentation of results, and as an active (and interactive) part of the process of data analysis.
 In the presentational sense, pathway diagrams can contextualize a set of biological processes within a cell, and in these contexts will often show the location of cellular membranes and other large cellular structures to help provide a frame of reference for the viewer.
-Ideally, a pathway diagram --~when used in a presentational context -- allows a viewer to efficiently understand a complex set of biological relationships.
+Ideally, a pathway diagram – when used in a presentational context – allows a viewer to efficiently understand a complex set of biological relationships.
-While pathway diagrams may be useful for presenting and contextualizing a set of results in a research or educational context, they are also an important part of \emph{in situ} analyses.
+While pathway diagrams may be useful for presenting and contextualizing a set of results in a research or educational context, they are also an important part of *in situ* analyses.

-For example, metabolic activation networks are of critical importance to cancer researchers, who hope to understand -- and potentially disrupt -- malignant cycles of uncontrolled cellular growth, replication, and mediated cell death \cite{cairns2011regulation}.
+For example, metabolic activation networks are of critical importance to cancer researchers, who hope to understand – and potentially disrupt – malignant cycles of uncontrolled cellular growth, replication, and mediated cell death \cite{cairns2011regulation}.
 Effective cancer drug development involves determining how proteins and complexes that are affected by a drug in turn affect important cellular pathways.
-In this domain, the ``downstream'' consequences of a particular drug effect are especially important \cite{luo2003targeting}.
+In this domain, the "downstream" consequences of a particular drug effect are especially important \cite{luo2003targeting}.
 Stem-cell researchers can also use pathways as an active part of their research, where the goal is generally to precipitate a desired cellular differentiation into specific cell types \cite{reya2001stem}.
 In these contexts, understanding the complex relationships that are encoded in pathway data is paramount.